karuppiah7890/opensource/ideas/approaching-a-tech-problem/readme.md

 while writing code! :)
 9. Look for blog articles
 10. Look for YouTube and other site videos (individual, channels, playlists) of tutorials, meetups, conferences, bootcamps etc

+---

+This should ideally become a blog post or something :P